 A box office will not be in operation at the event site therefore we are unable to hold tickets for collection.
 No tickets will be available for purchase on site and only ticket holders will be permitted into the event area.
 A returns list is not in operation for this event.

-The performance lasts approximately minutes straight through with no interval.
+The performance lasts approximately 3hrs & 15 minutes, with a 40 minute interval at approximately 8.20pm

 WEATHER